 - Allow the mixture to cool completely.
 Once cooled, blend in a mixer till smooth.
 Keep aside.

-- Combine the toovar dal with 1½ cups of water, mix well and pressure cook for 3 whistles.
+- Combine the toovar dal and 1½ cups of water in a pressure cooker, mix well and pressure cook for 3 whistles.

 - Allow the steam to escape before opening the lid.

-- Transfer the mixture into a deep non-stick pan, add the vegetables, salt, turmeric powder and 4 cups of water, mix well and cover and cook on a medium flame for 15 minutes, while stirring occasionally.
+- Transfer the mixture into a deep non-stick pan, add all the vegetables, salt, turmeric powder, kolumbu powder and 4 cups of water, mix well.
+Cover and cook on a medium flame for 15 minutes, while stirring occasionally.
 Keep aside.

-- For the tempering, heat the oil in a small non-stick pan, add the mustard seeds and allow them to crackle.
+- Heat the oil in a small non-stick pan and add the mustard seeds.

 - When the seeds crackle, add the curry leaves and asafoetida and sauté on a medium flame for 30 seconds.

 - Pour the tempering over the kolumbu and mix well.